 Please call 203-837-8594 if you would like to schedule an appointment.
 Emergencies and urgent problems will receive priority.

-Health Service provides screening and treatment for illnesses, injuries and other health related problems.
+Health Services provides screening and treatment for illnesses, injuries and other health related problems.
 It offers treatment for gynecological problems, men’s health problems, and diagnosis and treatment of sexually transmitted diseases.
 Information and prescriptions for birth control, counseling in nutrition and general health, referrals to area specialists, laboratory services and loan of some medical equipment, such as crutches, are also provided.
-Health Service also sponsors health education programs throughout the year.
+Health Services also sponsors health education programs throughout the year.

 Students should bring their health insurance information with them each time they visit Health Services.
 This should include: the name of the insurance company, ID numbers, policy holder’s name, PCP (primary care physician), prescription plan, participating laboratories and referral requirements.

 There are charges for some medications, supplies, and services provided by Health Services.
 These will be added to your student account and are your responsibility.
 Services or charges incurred outside of Health Services, such as x-rays and laboratory tests, referrals to physicians, emergency room care, ambulance and hospitalization will be billed to the insurance you have provided.